rlawrenc/cosc_304/labs/lab3/assign/README.md

 NJ     Robert Dean      234 Greenwood Drive  Chocolate Bar        10
 ```

-4. Return the number of shipments to customers with `drive` in their address.
+4. Return the number of shipments to customers with `Drive` in their address.

 #### Output:
 ```